jershbytes/dotfiles/README.md

 This repo contains the configurations to set up my machines.
 This is using [**Chezmoi**](https://www.chezmoi.io/), the dotfile manager to set up the installation.

-This automated setup is currently only configured for `Fedora, Ubuntu and MacOS`.

 ## 🏃How to run

 ```shell